This vegan lemon cake is delicious, light, perfectly moist, and easy to make, with a few simple ingredients you probably already have in your pantry.

 - 1 tablespoon baking powder

-- Preheat the oven to 340 degrees Fahrenheit or 170 degrees Celsius.
-Line your cake pan with parchment paper.
+- Preheat oven to 340°F or 170°C. Butter cake pan sides and line bottom with parchment paper.

 - Sift in flour and baking powder.
-Mix with a whisk for just a minute to combine but do not overmix.
-Some lumps are okay.
+Whisk to combine without over-mixing.
+Some lumps are ok.

 - Pour batter into cake pan and bake immediately for 35 minutes, or until a toothpick inserted in the center comes out dry.

 - Let cool down in pan for 15 minutes, then take out of pan and let cool down completely on a wire rack before applying frosting.

 - Spread frosting on top of the cake, then let cool down 1 hour in the fridge or 15 minutes in the freezer before slicing and serving.

 - To a bowl, add softened vegan butter, lemon zest, and vanilla extract.
 Beat with a hand mixer until butter is creamy.